BryceRussell/astro-bryceguy/packages/dropdown/README.md

 **Type**: `string`

-Set the value of the dropdown, use `id` prop to retrieve value
+Set the value of the dropdown.
+Acts a default value when using dropdown as an input

+Use `id` to retrieve value

 `document.getElementByID('id').value`